 Restricted driver discount | ✓ | ✓ | ✓ | ✗ |

-Some car insurance providers do cover ridesharing and you might find that it’s only covered on certain policies (such as comprehensive car insurance).
+Some car insurance providers do cover rideshare driving but you might find that it’s only covered on certain policies (such as comprehensive car insurance).
 You’ll typically be required to have Third Party Property Damage as a minimum by the rideshare platform you work for.

 When comparing car insurance quotes with Compare the Market, make sure you select a ‘business use’ option when asked how you use your vehicle.
 You’ll then be asked follow-up questions about whether you transport passengers, food or goods for payment.

 Car insurance can cover your vehicle for business use and for the same insured events as personal-use car insurance.
-If something happens on the roads while you’re travelling for business, car insurance with business use cover can cover you.
+If something happens on the roads while you’re travelling for business, car insurance with business use cover can provide peace of mind.

 When comparing car insurance with Compare the Market, make sure you select the appropriate usage when you’re asked how you use your car.